 By Sadiya Abubakar Isa, PhD

-Dr Sadiya Abubakar Isa is interested in research related to Islamophobia.
-She can be contacted via firstname.lastname@example.org.
+Dr Sadiya Abubakar Isa can be reached via email@example.com.